777arc/textbook/content/frequency_domain.rst

 .. image:: ../_images/amplitude_phase_period.svg
    :align: center
    :target: ../_images/amplitude_phase_period.svg
+   :alt: Reference diagram of amplitude, phase, and frequency of a sine wave (a.k.a. sinusoid)

 At this point you may have realized that a "signal" is essentially just a function, usually represented "over time" (i.e., the x-axis).
 Another attribute that is easy to remember is **period**, which is the inverse of **frequency**.
 The **period** of a sinusoid is the amount of time, in seconds, for the wave to finish one cycle.
 Thus, the unit of frequency is 1/seconds, or Hz.